benedictehejgaard/chaos-in-congress/index.md

 It is also worth noting that we are currently operating on 'clean' text, however the IDF function indirectly handles stop words by assigning them a weight of 0, if they occur in all of the documents in question.

 **Step 4:**
 The word cloud can now be generated based on the TF-IDF calculations for each partition in every term.
-This will hopefully visualised a distinct voting pattern for each partition over time.
+This will hopefully visualise a distinct voting pattern for each partition over time.
+The resulting wordclouds can be seen under [Findings](#Findings).

 ## Where do I find the data?